Renekton Build Guide by Drake6401

 A decent scaling rune for late game team fights.
 Since Renekton really only builds health as a tanking stat, this goes well with him.
 If you are running Demolisher, this will add to the damage but don't choose this strictly on that rune pair.

 Domination isn't a huge rune set pick for Renekton but I've seen some Renekton's try it so I have my input as to how your playstyle works to utilize this one.
 Like PTA, Electrocute a split pushing rune choice.
-You have a lot of single target burst for assassinations but the rune won't help you after your first proc. team fights are usually too quick to get it off again.
+You have a lot of single target burst for assassinations but the rune won't help you after your first proc.
+Team fights are usually too quick to get it off again.
 You can maybe get two procs in rare cases.
 This can work rather well in laning phase because of Renekton's burst trade style.

 The first tier of the Domination tree is often the hardest to choose from.
 I recommend Sudden Impact because it gives you more damage after you dash in for 5 seconds.
 You will get almost all of your damage out in that 5 seconds so your full combo is basically buffed.
+This is a good rune if you like to engage with E. This rune scales the best throughout the game than the other two.

 Cheap Shot only works off your W stun.
 Renekton has no other natural CC to proc this again in the same trade.
 It's still plenty viable and won't do you wrong.

 Renekton's ultimate is amazing.
 This rune allows you to use it more often so that there are fewer fights where you're caught without your ultimate move available.
-I prefer this because when split pushing, you will have a series of small fights instead of one huge one.
-This helps ensure your ultimate is up for each one of them.

 5% total cooldown reduction buff on all factors and increases your cap to 45%.
 This is pretty standard and gets the idea across from that alone.
 Everything comes back a tiny bit faster.